Trapanese pesto is a Sicilian recipe. It is made with fresh tomatoes, almonds, and basil leaves, and it is delicious!

 - 1/2 cup extra-virgin olive oil

 - 2-3 oz basil leaves 70-80 gr

 - 1 teaspoon of salt

-With a pestle and mortar, or a food processor, blend almonds, garlic and half of the olive oil.
+With a pestle and mortar or a food processor, blend the almonds, garlic, and half of the olive oil.

 Add the peeled tomatoes, the basil leaves, a teaspoon of salt, and the remaining oil.